Higher Order Rigidity and Energy: Rigidity - Summary and definitions

+The uniqueness of the overall parameterization follows because every parameterization can be constructed in this iterative way, and we have shown that each step of the iteration is uniquely defined. \end{proof}

 A consequence of Theorem \ref{thm:alex} (and Lemma~\ref{lem:kcomp}) is that, when $\dim(K)=1$, certifying rigidity by ruling out a $(1,k)$-flex for a fixed $k$ can be done efficiently.
-This is because, when $\dim(K) = 1$, for any fixed $k$, we can determine whether there is a $(1,k)$-flex by iteratively solving $k$ linear systems.
+This is because, when $\dim(K) = 1$, for any fixed $k$, we can determine whether there is a $(1,k)$-flex by iteratively solving a sequence of $k$ linear systems.

 To see why, let us first consider the general problem of finding a $(1,2)$-flex.
 The requires solving for $\p'$ and $\p''$, in the equations